-After successful completion of this course, the students will be able to:
+COURSE OUTCOMES: After successful completion of the course, students will be able to:

-- CO1.
-Analyze the response of High pass circuits, Low pass RC circuits for various signals and performance of clippers and clampers. - CO2.
-Design transistor biasing circuits and stabilize the operating point using appropriate techniques. - CO3.
-Develop mathematical model of BJT for CE, CB and CC configurations using h-parameters. - CO4.
-Analyze various configurations and biasing techniques for FET. - CO5.
-Demonstrate the operation and characteristics of special purpose semiconductor devices for real time applications.
+- CO1: Analyze the response of High pass circuits, Low pass RC circuits for various signals and performance of clippers and clampers. - CO2: Design transistor biasing circuits and stabilize the operating point using appropriate techniques. - CO3: Develop mathematical model of BJT for CE, CB and CC configurations using hparameters. - CO4: Analyze various configurations and biasing techniques for FET. - CO5: Demonstrate the operation and characteristics of special purpose semiconductor devices for real time applications.

-UNIT-I: LINEAR& NONLINEAR WAVE SHAPING (Periods: 09)
+UNIT-I: LINEAR& NONLINEAR WAVE SHAPING